About Stagger

 Hemp seeds – 31.6g of protein per 100g

 A relative of the cannabis plant, hemp seeds are a nutritional powerhouse with a protein profile on par with your favourite meaty pals, beef, lamb and fish.
 That makes hemp seeds the ideal plant-based protein source for vegans and vegetarians hoping to snatch a protein hit.
-And, for those playing at home; no, hemp seeds will not get you high.
-They have little to none of the psychoactive compound, THC, found in marijuana.
-Otherwise they’d be illegal, yeah?

 How to eat them: Toss a handful in your salad, granola, or smoothie.
 You won’t even know notice they are there.